runziggurat/zcash/SPEC.md

 The tests can be run with `cargo test` once Ziggurat is properly configured and dependencies (node instance to be tested) are satisfied.
 See the [README](README.md) for details.

 Tests are grouped into the following categories: conformance, performance, and resistance.
 Each test is named after the category it belongs to, in addition to what's being tested.
 For example, `c001_handshake_when_node_receives_connection` is the first conformance test and tests the handshake behavior on the receiving end.
-The full name convention is: `id_part_t(subtest_no)_(message type)_(extra_test_desc)`.
+The full naming convention is: `id_part_t(subtest_no)_(message type)_(extra_test_desc)`.

 # Types of Tests